ipython/ipython/docs/source/development/messaging.rst

 possible representations of the same information.
 Each representation should be a JSON'able data structure, and should be a valid MIME type.

-Some questions remain about this design:

-* Do we use this message type for pyout/displayhook?
-Probably not, because the displayhook also has to handle the Out prompt display.
-On the other hand we could put that information into the metadata section.

 Message type: ``display_data``::

     content = {